volt-protocol/whitepaper/volt.md

 The VCON governance token will be launched in a liquidity bootstrapping pool (LBP) on Balancer via Copper Launch.
 An LBP is a mechanism for on chain price discovery of a new token.
 The LBP will be seeded with VCON governance tokens and protocol controlled FEI.
 The LBP determines what the starting price of the VCON token is at launch.
 This VCON/FEI liquidity will remain permanently as PCV, although in the future may be migrated to VCON/VOLT liquidity.
 The LBP will start at a market cap of $250m for VCON or $0.25 per VCON token and last for a week.
 The pool will be seeded with 9.9% of the VCON supply, 99m VCON tokens and 250k FEI at a 99/1 weighting.

 After the LBP, there will be VCON incentives available for the G-UNI VOLT/FEI LP pair as well as the VOLT/OHM Curve LP pair.
 Effectively, incentives on liquidity are a continuous token sale, and contribute to increasing the size of the system surplus.
 As a matter of policy, the VCON DAO is willing to engage in joint incentives with reputable stablecoin issuers for VOLT pairs, especially when it involves DAO treasury partnerships.

+## Olympus Pro Bonding
+After the LBP, we will offer VCON in exchange for VOLT bonds on Olympus Pro.